hackutd/hackutd-tech-guide/docs/Workshops/Advanced Styling/index.md

 ![Styling5](/img/advancedstyling/Styling5.png)

 ### Subtle Effects
 Subtle Effects are subtle, but add a lot to the user experience.
 You can guide users to what you want them to see and create layers (foreground and background).
-Using effects effitively will take your website to the next level.
+Using effects effectively will take your website to the next level.

 - buttons changing color when hovering
 - Card components being distinct from the background create layers